 Best Gaming Laptops

 The PC has become the mainstay when it comes to gaming, but it does have a massive issue for some gamers – it’s not portable.
-Laptops are great for getting work done, watching Netflix and even just doing some light game playing but running the latest AAA games is impossible for a normal laptop.
-This is why we now have dedicated gaming laptops which have processors powerful enough to run games, dedicated graphics cards like PCs and massive hard drives – preferably with the best SSD for gaming.
+Notebooks are great for getting work done, watching Netflix and even just doing some light game playing but running the latest AAA games is impossible for a normal laptop.
+This is why we now have gaming laptops which have processors powerful enough to run games, dedicated graphics cards like PCs and massive hard drives – preferably with the best SSD for gaming.

 Best Under $1500

-1500 is a lot of money no matter who you are its a lot of cash to put down on a gaming laptop.
+1500 is a lot of money no matter who you are its a lot of cash to put down on a laptop.
 That being said, the laptops you can get for that price will definitely get you gaming on the go.

 Best Under $1000